roxanageambasu/roxanageambasu.github.io/scalable-transparency-experiments.md

 large scale.
 The remainder of this page details the experiments we plan to run, as well as our AWS-based methodology.

-### What Do Advertisers Target?
+### Question 1: What Do Advertisers Target?

 We plan to create a snapshot of Google's targeted ads on a large number of keywords: tens of thousands.
 Many of these keywords will be benign and will provide information on the volume of targeting on various topics and the types of campaigns advertisers run.
 Other more sensitive keywords will try to elicit information on the darker corner of online ads.
-As a teaser, our small-scale studies have already discovered ads for easy car loans that targeted users based on their emails expressing financial difficulty, as shown on our website (http://bit.ly/1HcyXGj).
+As a teaser, our small-scale studies have already discovered ads for easy car loans that targeted users based on their emails expressing financial difficulty, as shown on our [website](http://matlecu.github.io/xray/3-use-cases/#table).
 We also found numerous ads strongly correlated to keywords like cancer, depression, Alzheimer's, or pregnancy.
 Intuitively, such targeting could be dangerous for end-users, especially if it is extremely non-obvious from the ad's text, as were many of the associations we found with XRay.
 An unsuspecting user might click on an ad, thereby revealing sensitive information to an advertiser who could use it to the user's detriment.
 In our new measurement study, we plan to measure and categorize such targeting at large scale.

-### How Do Third-party Web trackers Use Data to Target the Users?
+### Question 2: How Do Third-party Trackers Target the Users?

-Second, we plan to study for the first time ad targeting based on third-party trackers.
+We plan to study for the first time ad targeting based on third-party trackers.
 We will simulate a population of users browsing various websites (and within each website, individual articles), and will study the targeting of the ads that they get on arbitrary websites (through XRay-like correlation).
 We will use Mozilla's Lightbeam tool to detect trackers on arbitrary websites, AdBlock to detect ads on arbitrary websites,